craftcms/docs/docs/getting-started-tutorial/environment/terminal.md

-# Get to know your console
+# Get to know your terminal

 Every operating system comes with a text-based command line interface (CLI) for inputting commands.
 This provides a powerful way of doing lots of things beyond the graphical user interface you already know.